-1. Because using your location is a privacy concern, if your website is not secure with an SSL certificate, the feature, of course, will not work.
+Using your location is a privacy concern.
+If your website is not secure with an SSL certificate, the feature, of course, will not work.
 Take a look at your website on a desktop.
 In the address bar, you should see a lock right before your domain.
-(You should also be able to see this on your mobile device) If there is no lock, it will say something like "not secure".
+(You should also be able to see this on your mobile device).

 A lock, like this, will mean that your website has an SSL and is secure: